poorv5/Eterna-AI/README.md

 ## Setting Up the Conda Environment

-To set up the Conda environment for this project, you will use the `LifeGPT_env.yml` file provided in this repository.
+To set up the Conda environment for this project, you will use the `Eterna-AI_env.yml` file provided in this repository.
 This file contains all the necessary dependencies and package versions to ensure the environment is consistent with what the project requires.

-### Step-by-Step Guide to Create the LifeGPT Conda Environment
+### Step-by-Step Guide to Create the EternaAI Conda Environment

 1. **Install Conda (if not already installed):**